MervCodes

 Understanding the Proxy Headers

-- Upgrade and Connection headers allow WebSocket connections to pass through the proxy.
-This is critical for Next.js hot module replacement during development and for any real-time features in production.
+• Upgrade and Connection — these pass WebSocket connections through.
+Critical for Next.js hot module replacement in dev, and for any real-time features in prod.

-- X-Forwarded-For builds a chain of all proxies the request has passed through.
+• X-Forwarded-For — builds a chain of all proxies the request passed through.

-- X-Forwarded-Proto tells your application whether the original request was HTTP or HTTPS, which is essential for secure cookie handling and redirect logic.
+• X-Forwarded-Proto — tells your app whether the original request was HTTP or HTTPS.
+You need this for secure cookies and HTTPS redirect logic.

 Next.js-Specific Configuration